restfb/restfb.github.io/_includes/documentation/messenger-mediatemplate.md

 mediaTemplateElement.addButton(button);

-// the MediaAttachment contains a list of MediaTemplateElements MediaAttachment attachment = new MediaAttachment(Collections.singletonList(mediaTemplateElement));
+// the MediaAttachment contains a list of MediaTemplateElement MediaAttachment attachment = new MediaAttachment(Collections.singletonList(mediaTemplateElement));
 Message recipient = new Message(attachment);
 {% endhighlight %}

-The `MediaTemplateAttachmentElement` is generated with a attachment id and then you have to provide the correct `MediaType` as seen in the example above.
+The `MediaTemplateAttachmentElement` is generated with an attachment id and a `MediaType` as seen in the example above.

 An alternative way to generate the `MediaTemplateElement` is the `MediaTemplateUrlElement`.
-A Facebook URL is used to generate the `MediaTemplateElement` and only special urls are allowed.
+A Facebook URL is used to generate the `MediaTemplateElement` and only special URLs are allowed.
 The `MediaType` is not needed here, because RestFB detects the type automatically according to the given URL.
-Check the allowed URL list here:
+The allowed URL list follows:

 | Media Type | Media Source | URL Format |
 | ---------- | ------------ | ---------- |